moorepants/bin/ubuntu_setup.rst

 ::

-   $ sudo aptitude install gimp jhead imagemagick
+   $ sudo aptitude install gimp jhead imagemagick shutter

 Get Inkscape and some helper programs for LaTeX::